-One-Pan Maple-Dijon Chicken with Roasted Butternut Squash and Brussels Sprouts – a perfect Autumn/Winter dinner!
+Sheet Pan Maple-Dijon Chicken with Roasted Butternut Squash and Brussels Sprouts – deliciously baked chicken thighs with vegetables will make a perfect Autumn/Winter dinner!

 Chicken thighs and butternut squash are coated with the maple-Dijon mixture making them super flavorful, along with the olive oil coated Brussels sprouts.
 Just put all ingredients in one layer on a rimmed baking sheet: